 In other words, light hitting a model from one side, will exit to the other side.
 With the on camera flash, the light hits the model with little to no angle at all.
 So it comes straight back and into the lens.

-What causes “red eye” is that the light from the flash goes into the eye and reflects off the back of the eyeball.
+Red eye is caused when the light from the flash goes into the eye and reflects off the back of the eyeball.
 The red you are seeing is the red of the blood vessels and inside surface of the eye.

 Green and blue eye is the same thing–only in animals.
-When you are shooting dogs and cats, you will frequently run into the problem.
+When you’re shooting dogs and cats, you will frequently run into the problem.

 How do you fix it?